 The entropy of a flow with respect to an invariant measure, denoted $h_\Phi(\mu)$, can be defined as the entropy of the corresponding time one map.
 The following classical result obtained by Abramov \cite{a} relates the entropy of a measure for the flow with the entropy of a measure for the base map: this is the continuous-time analogue of the Abramov formula in Remark~\ref{rmk:Kac and Ab}. \begin{prop}[Abramov] Let $\mu \in \M_{\Phi}$ be such that $\mu=(\nu \times m)|_{Y} /(\nu \times m)(Y)$, where $\nu \in \M_{\sigma}$ then

 \end{prop}

-The result of Abramov holds for any suspension flow with positive (not necessarily bounded away from zero) roof function and for any invariant (not necessarily ergodic) finite measure for the flow $\mu$ that can be written as $\mu = \nu \times m$, where $\nu$ is an invariant probability measure for the base with $\int \tau ~{\rm d} \nu < \infty$.
+The result of Abramov holds for any suspension flow with positive (not necessarily bounded away from zero) roof function and for any invariant (not necessarily ergodic) finite measure for the flow $\mu$ that can be written as $\mu = R(\nu)$, where $\nu$ is an invariant probability measure for the base with $\int \tau ~{\rm d} \nu < \infty$.
 This settles the case when the roof function is bounded away from zero, since every invariant measure for the flow is of that form.
 When the roof function is not bounded away from zero there are invariant measures for the flow $\mu$ that are not of that form.
-But instead, $\mu = \nu \times m$, where $\nu$ is an infinite invariant measure for the shift.
-Savchenko \cite[Theorem 1]{sav} proved that if $\mu$ is ergodic then Abramov's formula still holds.
-Let $\mathcal{E}_\Phi$ be the set of ergodic $\Phi$-invariant measures. \begin{prop}[Savchenko] Let $\Phi$ be a suspension semi-flow defined over a countable Markov shift with positive roof function $\tau$.
+But instead, $\mu = R(\nu)$, where $\nu$ is an infinite invariant measure for the shift.
+Savchenko \cite[Theorem 1]{sav} proved that if $\mu$ is ergodic then Abramov's formula still holds where Krengel's definition for entropy of an conservative infinite measure is used.
+Let $\mathcal{E}_\Phi$ be the set of ergodic $\Phi$-invariant measures and recall that $\int \tau ~{\rm d}\nu < \infty$ implies that $\nu$ is conservative. \begin{prop}[Savchenko] Let $\Phi$ be a suspension semi-flow defined over a countable Markov shift with positive roof function $\tau$.
 Let $\mu \in \mathcal{E}_\Phi$ be such that $\mu=(\nu \times m)|_{Y} /(\nu \times m)(Y)$, where $\nu$ is a sigma-finite (infinite) invariant measure for the shift with $\int \tau ~{\rm d}\nu < \infty$.
 Then

 \end{prop}

 \begin{coro} Let $\mu \in \M_{\Phi}$ be such that $\mu=(\nu \times m)|_{Y} /(\nu \times m)(Y)$ for $\nu\in \M_\sigma$.
 Then $h_{\Phi}(\mu)= \infty$ if and only if $h_{\sigma}(\nu)= \infty$. \end{coro}